robjohncolson/Mar1-25/README.md

 A mobile-friendly web application that serves as a front end for AP Statistics resources.
 The app dynamically loads content from a local directory structure, making it easy to update and maintain.

-## Latest Release - v2.0.0 (March 10, 2025)
+## Latest Release - v2.2.0 (March 20, 2025)

-This release adds external multimedia resources:
+This release improves content organization:
-- Google Drive video links for educational content
+- Separate sections for AI content and multimedia resources
-- YouTube video integration for supplementary learning
+- Color-coded cards for different content types
-- Blooket flashcard game links for interactive practice
+- Improved visual hierarchy with clear section headers
-- Enhanced content organization and display
+- Reduced confusion between overlapping section numbers

 See the [CHANGELOG.md](CHANGELOG.md) for detailed release notes.